-Here are my Pediatric Physical Therapy must haves.
-My recommendations for toys and equipment that every Pediatric PT needs in their “toolbox”!
+Here are our Pediatric Physical Therapy must haves, recommendations for toys and equipment that every Pediatric PT needs in their “toolbox”!

 1. Dyna-Disc

-One of my favorite tools in the Pediatric PT toolbox is the Dyna-Disc, which can be used to work on weight shifting and dynamic balance in sitting, tall kneeling, quadruped and standing.
+The Dyna-Disc can be used to work on weight shifting and dynamic balance in sitting, tall kneeling, quadruped and standing.
 Great sensory tool as well, offering two different tactile experiences!
-See the Dyna-Disc in action in our Five Fun Activities with the Dyna Disc!
+See the Dyna-Disc in action in our Five Fun Activities with the Dyna Disc!2.
+Therapy Ball

 3. Foam Roller

-Functional tool to practice transitional movements, such as sitting to stand, and sitting to quadruped.
-Great to practice weight bearing through hands and feet in preparation for crawling.
-The Foam Roller is excellent for straddle sitting to engage trunk musculature while keeping upper body free to participate in table top activity!
-See the foam roller in action in our Sitting 101 post.
+The Foam Roller is a fantastic tool to practice transitional movements, such as sit to quadruped and sit to stand.
+We can target weight bearing through hands and feet in preparation for crawling.
+The Foam Roller is also excellent for straddle sitting to engage trunk musculature while keeping upper body free to participate in table top activity.
+See more uses of foam roller in action in our Foam Roller Appreciation post!

 4. Incline Ramp